orbitdb-archive/orbit/README.md

 - bug: UI <-> daemon connection state gets fckd
 - feature: markdown as content type in messages (like files/lists)
 - add caching of packages to go-ipfs / node install.js
-- loading animation to channel.join
-- feature: notifications
 - password for username is unclear (and buggy: can't enter no password)
 - feature: download manager
-- recent channels (and settings?) read from locaStorage should be per user
-- recent channels list should say it's "recent channels"
 - setting channel passwords is unclear
 - cache UI fonts locally (package with the app)
   + http://stackoverflow.com/questions/8966740/how-to-host-google-web-fonts-on-my-own-server